 If you’re looking for end of the year activities that are laid back and offer your students some downtime, try letting your kids do something different that keeps their hands busy while hanging out together too!

-Making friendship bracelets is super easy, doesn’t cost a whole lot of money, and is a fun activity you can pull out any time over those last few days of school.
+Making friendship bracelets is super easy to do, doesn’t cost a whole lot of money, and is a fun activity that you can pull out any time over those last few days of school (it’s a lifesaver on rainy days when you can’t go out for recess!).

 Purchase a bag of embroidery floss and allow students to choose 3 colors from the pack.